stealthsoftwareinc/safrn/doc/wiki/design/crypto/sort.md

 ## Secure Merge

+NOTE: Secure merge has not been implemented in SAFRN 1.0.

 The secure merge protocol is a great deal more involved, and uses the secure shuffle and SISO secure sort as subprotocols, as well as the additional protocols `sparse compact` and stable compact`.